Taking input in Python

 - raw_input ( prompt )

 input (): This function first takes the input from the user and converts it into a string.
 The type of the returned object always will be <type ‘str’>.
 It does not evaluate the expression it just returns the complete statement as String.
 For example, Python provides a built-in function called input which takes the input from the user.
 When the input function is called it stops the program and waits for the user’s input.
 When the user presses enter, the program resumes and returns what the user typed.

 inp = input('STATEMENT') Example: 1. >>> name = input('What is your name?\n') # \n ---> newline ---> It causes a line break >>> What is your name?
 Ram >>> print(name) Ram # ---> comment in python

 Taking String as an input:

 What is your name?
 Ram Ram

 How the input function works in Python :

-input()function executes program flow will be stopped until the user has given an input.
+- When input() function executes program flow will be stopped until the user has given input.

-- The text or message display on the output screen to ask a user to enter input value is optional i.e. the prompt, will be printed on the screen is optional.
+- The text or message displayed on the output screen to ask a user to enter an input value is optional i.e. the prompt, which will be printed on the screen is optional.

 Refer to the article Taking list as input from the user for more information.